LY3437943 · Triple Agonist · GLP-1/GIP/Glucagon Triagonist · Eli Lilly Triple Agonist

 Route

-Subcutaneous injection (stomach preferred; thighs or upper arms also acceptable)
+Subcutaneous injection (abdomen preferred; thighs or upper arms also acceptable)

 Cycle Length